snotskie/ttrpg/site/src/index.md

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they take on an erratic or liminal aspect.
 Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History it costs only ③ instead.

 !!! compat "History"
     At the end of a session, you may spend ① to make a change or addition to the scope of your History Basic Stat, based on the events of the session.
-In any case, this scope may not have more than seven things listed.
+In any case, this scope may not have more than seven narrative touchstones listed.

 !!! compat "Abilities"
     At the end of a session, you may: